Statistical Measures in Statsmodels

 The bottom section of the summary contains measurements related to the validity of the model.
 For a linear regression model, this means meeting the four assumptions of linear regression, which are:

-• Linearity: the relationship between the independent and dependent variables is linear.
+- Linearity: the relationship between the independent and dependent variables is linear.

-• Normality: the dependent variable is normally distributed for any fixed value of the independent variables.
+- Normality: the dependent variable is normally distributed for any fixed value of the independent variables.

-• No multi-collinearity: the independent variables are not highly correlated with one another (collinear).
+- No multi-collinearity: the independent variables are not highly correlated with one another (collinear).

-• Homoscedasticity: the variance of the residuals is constant for all values of X.
+- Homoscedasticity: the variance of the residuals is constant for all values of X.

 This does not mean that a model that fails to meet all four assumptions is unusable or invalid, but you would want at least some of these assumptions to be met in order to have confidence in the reliability of the model.

-The Omnibus and Jarque-Bera scores are alternative methods of determining the normality of the model using skew and kurtosis.
-A score of 0 indicates perfect normality.
-The Prob of each score is the probability that the residuals (error) of the model are normally distributed.
+of each score is the probability that the residuals (error) of the model are normally distributed.
 Our model has very high Omnibus and Jarque-Bera scores, which indicates the data fails the normality assumption.
 Depending on the situation, this could be something inherent in the data, or something that can be fixed through normalization.

-Skew measures the symmetry of the distribution, and Kurtosis measures the height of the distribution’s peak compared to its tails.
+measures the height of the distribution’s peak compared to its tails.
 Perfect skew is indicated by a value of 0, and the Kurtosis value of a normal distribution is 3, with a larger value indicating a steeper peak and more outliers.

-The Durbin-Watson score measures the homoscedasticity of the model.
+score measures the homoscedasticity of the model.
 The score ranges from 0-4, with a score between 1.5-2.5 generally being considered normal, or homoscedastic, but this is dependent on the context and domain.
 If the score is outside this range, it indicates possible heteroscedasticity.
 In our case, the score of 1.993 means that the residuals are likely evenly distributed.

-The Cond.
-No. is the condition number, and as Note [2] at the bottom of the summary indicates, a high condition number likely means there is strong multicollinearity in the model.
+at the bottom of the summary indicates, a high condition number likely means there is strong multicollinearity in the model.
 In the case of our model, we likely have this issue.
 To solve this, we would need to examine the variables in more detail and try to identify any collinearity or interactions between them, and remove those variables that are causing issues.

 Recap